saweeet/saweeet.github.io/content/en/cat-sitting.md

 **Signs of irritation or bite-mode**

-These quick signs indicate a higher risk of biting due to irritation or hunting/playfulness.
+These easy signs indicate a higher risk of biting due to irritation or hunting/playfulness.
 It's best to avoid patting during this time:
 - diluted/big black eyes
 - airplane/flattened ears
 - whipping tail